comunicar-arduino-con-c

 }

-We run the program in Visual Studio by pressing F5.
-When entering a number between 0 and 9, we will see the LED on the board blink the indicated number of times.
+Run the program in Visual Studio by pressing F5.
+When entering a number between 0 and 9, we will see how the LED on the board blinks the indicated number of times.

-So far, this is a first introduction to communication between Arduino and C#.
+That’s it for a first introduction to Arduino communication with C#.
 In the future, we will use more advanced methods to handle servos and robots.

 All the code from this post is available for download on Github. github-full